 Yellow Raspberries (Fall Bearing)

 ANNE

 Widely known as the best yellow variety, Anne is an early ripening, fall-bearing raspberry.
 Very large, firm, lemon-yellow berries have exceptional sweet flavour with delicious banana overtones.
 Tall upright plants sucker sparsely requiring higher planting density.
 SELF-FERTILE | ZONE 4 | HARVEST: LATE AUG.-SEPT.

+266-5082 266-5025

-2 yr old canes 266-5082 \$6.95 EACH 266-5025 bundle of 25 canes \$99.95 BUNDLE
+2 yr old canes bundle of 25 canes \$6.95 EACH \$99.95 BUNDLE

-The trouble with being in the rat race is that even if you win, you're still a rat.

-- Lily Tomlin

-Black Raspberries (Rubus occidentialis)

-Amazing health benefits for consumers and marketing benefits for the grower make this berry a must-consider option for your garden or operation.
+Black Raspberries (Rubus occidentialis) Amazing health benefits for consumers and marketing benefits for the grower make this berry a must-consider option for your garden or operation.
 Scientists have discovered that black raspberries contain 11% higher levels of antioxidants than blueberries, and 40% more than strawberries.
 With their exquisite flavour, eaten fresh or processed, they should be called the black truffles of berries!

-LISTED IN APPROXIMATE ORDER OF RIPENING.

-Black Raspberries (Summer Bearing)

-PEQUOT LAKES

-Developed by Jim Fruth of Pequot Lakes, Minnesota, it ranks right up there with the very hardiest raspberries.
-Large, flavourful, juicy berries ripen over a three week period in July.

-SELF-FERTILE | ZONE 3 | HARVEST: LATE JULY NO AVAILABILITY FOR 2020

-JEWEL

-Perhaps the most common of black raspberry varieties and also considered the most disease resistant.
+Black Raspberries (Summer Bearing) • JEWEL Perhaps the most common of black raspberry varieties and also considered the most disease resistant.
 Large to very large, firm, glossy black berries have fine, rich raspberry flavour.
 Vigorous and very productive canes have good cold hardiness.
 Some growers are getting impressive yields by tying Jewel's long trailing canes to horizontal wires, similar to blackberries or grapevines.

-SELF-FERTILE | ZONE 4| HARVEST: MID JULY 2 yr old canes 266-1082 266-1025 bundle of 25 canes
+SELF-FERTILE | ZONE 4| HARVEST: MID JULY 266-1082 266-1025 2 yr old canes bundle of 25 canes \$7.95 EACH \$119.95 BUNDLE • NIWOT When Niwot first come out in 2014, it was promoted as a fall-bearing variety.

-NIWOT

-When Niwot first come out in 2014, it was promoted as a fall-bearing variety.
 Both flavours and yield have subsequently proven to be much better if it is grown as a floricane (summer bearing) type.
 When fruited on second year canes Niwot is the earliest black raspberry to begin ripening and has the longest picking window.
-Large, attractive, shiny berries are very firm and easy to pick.
-Try Niwot now for the best in blacks.
-SELF-FERTILE | ZONE 4| HARVEST: MID JULY 266-2082 2 yr old canes
+Large, attractive, shiny berries are very firm and

-\$119.95 BUNDLE

-OHIO'S TREASURE

-A new primocane (everbearing) variety from Wilmington, Ohio that majors on flavour and hardiness, this 'Treasure' shares its bounty from late August until mid October (or killing frost).
-Both the rich, pleasant, raspberry taste and the firm quality of the medium sized berries make them ideal for local farm markets.

-SELF-FERTILE | ZONE 3/4 | HARVEST: LATE AUG.-SEPT. \$9.95 EACH 266-2382 2 yr old canes

-Purple Raspberries (Summer Bearing)

-Purple raspberries are hybrid crosses of black and red raspberries.
-Both in fruit flavour and plant habits they show more of the 'black' influence.

-• PURPLE DREAM

-Blackberrie

-An interesting new introduction from Jim Fruth of Minnesota, it produces like a dream, even in cold climates.
-It is recommended to train the vigorous stems on a wire trellis to support the huge fruit load.
-The attractive, dark purple, medium sized berries are of favorable quality for local markets and U-Pick operations.
-Rich aromatic flavour will keep customers coming back.

-SELF-FERTILE | ZONE 3 | HARVEST: EARLY-MID JULY 2 yr old canes 266-4482 266-4425 bundle of 25 canes

-ROYALTY

-Late, summer bearing selection is considered the best purple berry for fresh eating.
-Very large, firm berries can be picked when red, but will develop sweeter, more intense flavour when fully ripe at the royal purple stage.
-This disease resistant red x black raspberry cross is also ideal for jam, jelly and freezing.
+cross is also ideal for jam, jelly and freezing.
 The vigorous, thorny canes are very productive, but non-suckering, like a black raspberry.
-SELF-FERTILE | ZONE 4 | HARVEST: MID-LATE JULY

-2 yr old canes bundle of 25 canes

-Pruning Tip

-Tipping or tip pruning is highly recommended for black and purple raspberry canes.
-As the primocanes (first year canes) reach 90-120cm (3-4'), pinch or cut 8-15cm (3-6") off the tips to force branches to develop.
+SELF-FERTILE | ZONE 4 | HARVEST: MID-LATE JULY 266-4582 266-4525 2 yr old canes bundle of 25 canes \$6.95 EACH \$99.95 BUNDLE Pruning Tip Tipping or tip pruning is highly recommended for black and purple raspberry canes.
+As the primocanes (first year canes) reach 90-120 cm (3-4'), pinch or cut 8-15 cm (3-6") off the tips to force branches to develop.
 Tipping will delay, but prolong, the harvest, increase yield and reduce arching of the canes and tip rooting.
 Pruning later in the season decreases the amount of time the plant will have to develop the branches.
 Not pruning the primocanes will allow earlier ripening than the tip-pruning option, however the canes will become tall and arching, and will develop fewer berries.

-Raspberry Crosses

-• TAYBERRY (Rubus fruticosus x R. idaeus)
+Raspberry Crosses THORNLESS BOYSENBERRY (Rubus ursinus x R.idaeus) A unique cross between a blackberry and a red raspberry.
+Soft, deep maroon berries are extra-large and almost seedless with a distinctive, rich and tangy full-bodied flavour, that is sought after by gourmets.
+Serve them fresh with whipped cream or bake into a scrumptious pie.
+Ripens over a 2 month period for extended fresh eating.